duncanthrax/fritzbox-uplink-monitor/README.md

 # fritzbox-uplink-monitor
-GNOME3 shell extension widget for showing Fritzbox uplink utilitzation in the panel
+GNOME3 shell extension widget for showing Fritzbox uplink utilization in the panel